wlads/reefpoints/source/posts/2014-12-28-lessons-learned-three-years-running-a-software-consultancy.md

 relationship should be aired out immediately.
 Jon joined DockYard in February and spent the first month or so observing our team more than taking complete ownership of our process.
-I gradually handed off some of what I was managing to Jon (running standups, involved with some client meetings, helping with estimations).
+I gradually handed off some of what I was managing to Jon (running standups, getting involved with some client meetings, helping with estimations).
 All this to say that adding a dedicated PM was one of the highest impact decisions I made in 2014.
 I suspect that many companies don't need one until they're around